colemanbroad/tracker/notes/notes.md

 # Bjoern Andres' paper on Moral Lineage Tracing optimization

 They propose a few moves that one can make to an existing solution (tracking graph) (arboresence?) without violating any constraints.
 One of those moves is MLT specific - coalescing multiple detections into one.
-They also reference [Kernhigan Lin updates](KL) which they use to improve the greedy solution between frame pairs?
+They also reference [Kernhigan Lin updates](^KL) which they use to improve the greedy solution between frame pairs?

-[KL]: W. Kernighan and S. Lin.
-An efficient heuristic proce- dure for partitioning graphs.
+[^KL]: W. Kernighan and S. Lin.
+An efficient heuristic procedure for partitioning graphs.
 Bell system technical journal